cct-datascience/rangeland-restore/README.md

       - `coda/` contains posterior chains for parameters and replicated data, as .Rdata files
       - `inits/` contains initials to run the JAGS model as .Rdata files
       - `plots/` contains plots of model results as .jpg files
-  - `cover/` contains 3 subfolders, each containing 3 sets of models:
+  - `cover/` contains 3 subfolders for each functionl group, each containing 3 models:
     - `BRTE/`
       - `all/`
         - `BRTE_cover.R` runs the JAGS model